GuiLec/CV-Mr-Pingouin/README.txt

 README

-This is an online CV.
+This is an online CV for Mister Pingouin.
-It has been coded with HTML and CSS.
+It has been developed using HTML and CSS.
 It is responsive to different screen widths.

 Licence :